holoviz/panel/doc/tutorials/outline.md

 They should be refactored into the below

-## Beginner
+## Basic

 These guides are for you that is just starting to discover Panel.

-You will learn to develop and deploy amazing tools and apps that can be contained within a single Python file or notebook.
+You will learn to develop and deploy basic tools and apps that can be contained within a single Python file or notebook.

+WIDGET and `.bind` BASED APPROACH

 - [ ] Getting installed (just a link to getting started)
   - [ ] Using a pre-installed environment for this tutorial: Purpose is to lower Barrier of entry.
 Make it possible to do at large conference with poor internet.
 Use Binder, Github spaces, Anaconda Notebooks ???